UPDATED to 2017:

 The media loves Kickstarter (we’re also a little bit guilty of this — geeky gadgets anyone?), so it does get way more coverage than Indiegogo.
 The reason for this infatuation is Kickstarter’s strict quality controlled image.
 They deliver higher quality products so journalistic types don’t have to wade through campaign after campaign of rubbish to find a story.
 This means that, on Kickstarter, your campaign has more opportunities to garner a bit of press coverage.
 Big advantage.
 And one point to Kickstarter.

 UPDATED: Since October 4, 2016 Indiegogo started to support both Paypal and Stripe for payment processing.
 Before, it was only Paypal and Indiegogo has been getting quite a bit of attention for freezing business accounts (Paypal don’t like people accepting funds for products that have yet to be made).
 On the other hand, Stripe was far more accommodating and does seem to actually understand crowdfunding.
 It was a credit to Kickstarter before, but as Indiegogo has now both options – one credit goes there.

-Kickstarter uses its own video hosting service, Indiegogo uses Youtube.
+Kickstarter uses its own video hosting service, Indiegogo uses Youtube and Vimeo.
 While there are some pros and cons to having your own video hosting service, one thing is certain – Youtube is the second biggest search engine there is and provides great marketing opportunities to attract new users.
 So that’s two birds with one stone since more views on your Youtube video mean high rankings on Youtube while your campaign runs on Indiegogo.
 If you have an audience who will share your video and comment like crazy then even better.
 If not, it might be worth asking everyone you know to comment on your video, because Indiegogo will show off all those interactions on your crowdfunding page, and no comments looks like no comments, which is hardly an incentive for backers.
 Here’s a formula of creating best Kickstarter videos.